equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ## Starting a new job

-Using the example configuration in the top, we have a `backend` component and two job-schedulers, one for `compute` and one for `etl`.
+Using the example configuration in the top, we have a `backend` component and two jobs, `compute` and `etl`.
+Radix creates two job-schedulers, one for each job.
 The job-scheduler for `compute` listens to `http://compute:8000`, and job-scheduler for `etl` listens to `http://etl:9000`.
 We want to start a new `compute` job.
-Let's assume that `compute` requires a JSON document with elements `x` and `y`.
+Let's assume that the `compute` job requires a JSON document with elements `x` and `y`.

 From our `backend` component we send a `POST` request to `http://compute:8000/api/v1/jobs` with request body set to
 ```json